 Section 96 of the Australian Constitution allows the federal government to grant money to the states.
 It also allows the federal government to tell the states how this money is to be spent.

 Local governments raise money from:

-You can find out more information on this topic by investigating the three levels of Australian law-making and the federal budget.
+You can find out more information on this topic by investigating the roles and responsiblitities of the three levels government and the federal budget.
 If you are really keen, the Budget papers outline in detail where federal revenue comes from and how the government plans to spend it.